Drimia: Taxonomy

 A formal description of genus Drimia first appeared in the fourth edition of Species Plantarum, published in 1799, authored by Carl Ludwig Willdenow.
 The name was attributed to Nikolaus Joseph von Jacquin.
 When describing Drimia elata (the type species of the genus) in a work published in 1797, Jacquin said that he was unable to assign it to one of the known genera, and so constructed a new one.
-The name is erived from the Greek δριμεῖα drimeia, the feminine form of the adjective δριμύς drimys meaning "bitter" or "acrid", referring to the root.
+The name is derived from the Greek δριμεῖα drimeia, the feminine form of the adjective δριμύς drimys meaning "bitter" or "acrid", referring to the root.

 The boundaries between genera within the Scilloideae are not completely settled.
 The situation has been described as being in a "state of flux".
 As early as 1977, it was suggested that Urginea be merged into Drimia, although other small genera continued to be kept separate.
 In 2000, Peter Goldblatt and John Charles Manning proposed including other related genera, including Litanthus, Rhadamanthus and Schizobasis, a position supported later by some molecular phylogenetic studies.
 This broad circumscription of Drimia is accepted by the World Checklist of Selected Plant Families.
-Other sources prefer to maintain a larger number of segregate genera.
+Other sources prefer to maintain a larger number of segregated genera.
 Regardless of whether a broad or strict view is taken of Drimia, it is placed in the tribe Urgineeae of the subfamily Scilloideae (or the subfamily Urgineoideae of the family Hyacinthaceae if this family is separated from Asparagaceae).